Kylie Gauci

 Playing with the Hill's Hornets, Gauci was named the Women's National Wheelchair Basketball League (WNWBL)'s Most Valuable Player (MVP) 2 Pointer and named to the All Star Five on five consecutive occasions.
 In 2006 she switched to the North's Bears, now known as the Stacks Goudkamp Bears, and was named MVP 2 Pointer and All Star Five six times in a row.

 Personal life

 Gauci was born on 1 January 1985.
 She was born with lumbar sacral agenesis, meaning that she is missing the lower part of her spine.
 In 2008 and 2009, she was the Australian Paralympic Committee's New South Wales Assistant.
 As of 2012, she lives in Rooty Hill, New South Wales.
+In 2022 Gauci was inducted into New South Wales Basketball Hall of Fame.

 Basketball

 Gauci is an Australian Paralympic wheelchair basketball 2-point player.
 She began competing in 1996 when she was eleven years old, and was inspired to play for the Australia women's national wheelchair basketball team after watching their performance at the 2000 Sydney Paralympics.
 She enjoys the physical aspects of the game: "I'm a big fan of the big hits in rugby league.
 The aggression in wheelchair basketball is not as fierce, but it's as close as I'm likely to get."
 Her 2008 national team coach Gerry Hewson said, "She's got a really good outside game and she can get inside and mix it with the best."

 While still a member of the New South Wales women's junior representative team, Gauci played with a New South Wales State team in a warm-up game against the Australia women's national wheelchair basketball team in the lead up to the 2000 Summer Paralympics.

 In the financial year 2012/13, the Australian Sports Commission gave her a A$20,000 grant as part of their Direct Athlete Support program.
 She received $17,000 in 2010/11 and again in 2011/12 and $5,571.42 in 2009/10.
 In 2012, she had a scholarship with the New South Wales Institute of Sport.